 This will be the most far-reaching voluntary initiative to advance environmental and social performance in the mining industry.
 The performance expectations are grouped under ICMM’s 10 founding principles and establish comprehensive requirements on issues such as labour rights, resettlement, local content, gender, access to grievance mechanisms, biodiversity, mine closure, pollution and waste that will be validated at the asset level, including by independent third-parties, with the results publicly disclosed.
 This is very much the same direction of travel as the US Business Roundtable’s announcement.
 We hope this will bring some further clarity in the metals and mining sector as to what it means to “respect the people in our communities and protect the environment by embracing sustainable practices”, and to mine with principles.

-Tom Butler is Chief Executive Officer at the International Council on Mining and Metals.
+Tom Butler is CEO at the International Council on Mining and Metals.